whatmakeart/whatmakeart.github.io/content/video/after-effects/fix-bad-green-screen-footage.md

 ### Tips

-- For best results, use a well-lit green screen.
-- Make sure that the green screen is free of wrinkles and folds.
+- For best results, use a well-lit green screen that is free of wrinkles and folds.
+Refer to [Green Screen Shooting Basics](../green-screen-shooting-basics.md).
 - Use a garbage matte to mask out any areas of the green screen that are not being keyed out properly.
 - Experiment with the settings of the Keylight and Choker effects to get the best possible key.